raul-izquierdo/english/sources/vocabulary/Social relationships/Speaking with Purpose.md

     = show off `He likes to show off his new car` - `He's always showing off his new car` = brag `He likes to brag about his achievements` derecho a fardar = bragging rights (jocoso) `I have bragging rights for the rest of the year`

+## Blaming and Apologizing

+culpar
+    = blame <culpable> FOR <acto> `He blamed his brother FOR breaking the vase` - `Don't blame me for your mistakes` = blame <acto> ON <culpable> `He blamed the accident ON the weather` - `They blamed the defeat ON the referee`

+aceptar la culpa = take the blame `I don't want to take the blame for this` - `He took the blame for the mistake`

+la culpa es de = It's <sbody> fault
+    ?
+La culpa es de Elsa : `It's Elsa's fault`

+él es el culpable
+    = he is [the one(s)] to blame for `The police say the criminals are to blame for the increase in crime`

+¿de quién es la culpa?
+    = whose fault is it [THAT...]? `Whose fault is it?` - `Whose fault is it that the project failed?` - `Whose fault is it that we are late?`
+    = who is to blame FOR ...? `Who is to blame FOR the accident?`

+son los culpables
+    = are to blame for `The police say the criminals are to blame for the increase in crime` = are the ones to blame for `The police say the criminals are to blame for the increase in crime`

+son los responsables de
+    = are responsible for `The police say the criminals are responsible for the increase in crime`

+disculparse
+    = apologize [TO <sbody>] FOR <ing>
+    ?
+Se disculpó con su jefe por llegar tarde : `He apologized to his boss for being late` ?
+Le hizo un regalo como forma de disculparse : `He gave her a gift as a way of apologizing`

+pedir perdón
+    = ask for forgiveness `He asked for forgiveness for his mistakes`